Allergic rhinitis: Diagnosis

 Allergy testing may reveal the specific allergens to which an individual is sensitive.
-Skin testing is the most common method of allergy testing.
-This may include a patch test to determine if a particular substance is causing the rhinitis, or an intradermal, scratch, or other test.
+Skin testing is one method of allergy testing.
+This may include a skin prick test to determine if a particular substance is causing the rhinitis, or an intradermic test or scratch test, or other test.
 Less commonly, the suspected allergen is dissolved and dropped onto the lower eyelid as a means of testing for allergies.
 This test should be done only by a physician, since it can be harmful if done improperly.
 In some individuals not able to undergo skin testing (as determined by the doctor), the RAST blood test may be helpful in determining specific allergen sensitivity.
 Peripheral eosinophilia can be seen in differential leukocyte count.

 Allergy testing is not definitive.
 At times, these tests can reveal positive results for certain allergens that are not actually causing symptoms, and can also not pick up allergens that do cause an individual's symptoms.
 The intradermal allergy test is more sensitive than the skin prick test, but is also more often positive in people that do not have symptoms to that allergen.

 Even if a person has negative skin-prick, intradermal and blood tests for allergies, they may still have allergic rhinitis, from a local allergy in the nose.
 This is called local allergic rhinitis.
 Specialized testing is necessary to diagnose local allergic rhinitis.
+Measuring specific IgE (sIgE) in nasal lavage fluid is a method characterized by high specificity and sensitivity; therefore, it is a key tool in the diagnosis of local allergic rhinitis (LAR) in patients with negative serum test results.